mulle-sde/mulle-match/README.md

 !*~.*
 ```

-A *patternfile* resides in either the `ignore.d` folder or the
+A *patternfile* resides in either the `skip.d` folder or the
 `match.d` folder.
-It's filename is composed of three segements.
+It's filename is composed of three segments.
-The first digit segment is there to proritize patternfiles.
+The first digits-only segment is there to proritize patternfiles.
 Lower
 numbers are matched before higher numbers (`ls` sorting)
 .
 The second segment gives the type of the file.
 And the last segment
 the category of the file.
 A type is required, a category is optional.